istio-ecosystem/sail-operator/docs/ossm/create-mesh/README.md

 - A list of namespace labels using set-based selectors which carries OR semantics, for example, all namespaces with label `istio-discovery=enabled` OR `region=us-east1`
 - Inclusion and/or exclusion of namespaces, for example, all namespaces with label `istio-discovery=enabled` AND label key `app` equal to `helloworld`

-#### Using Discovery Selectors to Scope of a Service Mesh
+#### Using Discovery Selectors to Scope a Service Mesh
 Assuming you know which namespaces to include as part of the service mesh, as a mesh administrator, you can configure `discoverySelectors` at installation time or post-installation by adding your desired discovery selectors to Istio’s MeshConfig resource.

 For example, you can configure Istio to discover only the namespaces that have the label `istio-discovery=enabled`.

 ##### Prerequisites
 - The OpenShift Service Mesh operator has been installed
 - An Istio CNI resource has been created
-- The `istioctl` binary has been installed on your localhost

-1. Create the `istio-system` system namespace:
+1. Add a label to the namespace containing the Istio control plane, for example, the `istio-system` system namespace:
     ```bash
-    oc create ns istio-system
+    oc label namespace istio-system istio-discovery=enabled
     ```
-1. Label the `istio-system` system namespace:
-    ```bash
-    oc label ns istio-system istio-discovery=enabled
-    ```
-1. Prepare `istio.yaml` with `discoverySelectors` configured:
+1. Modify the `Istio` control plane resource to include a `discoverySelectors` section with the same label, for example:
     ```yaml
     kind: Istio
     apiVersion: sailoperator.io/v1alpha1